Pyomo/pyomo/doc/OnlineDocs/getting_started/overview.rst

 numerical analysis of mathematical models a commonplace activity.
-Without a modeling language, the process of setting up input files, executing a solver and extracting the final results from the solver output is tedious and error prone.
+Without a modeling language, the process of setting up input files, executing a solver and extracting the final results from the solver output is tedious and error-prone.
 This difficulty is compounded in complex, large-scale real-world applications which are difficult to debug when errors occur.
 Additionally, there are many different formats used by optimization software packages, and few formats are